Melhefnawi/Match-Color/README.md

    ### JavaScript

 * No error were found when passing through the official  Jshint validator
 * The following metric were returned:
 * There are 13 function in this file.
 * Function with the largest signiture takes 1 arguments, while median is 0
 * The largest function has 12 statement in it, while the median is 2.
-    * the most complex function has a cyclomatic complexity value of 3 while the median is 1

    ### Accessibility

      * i confirm that color and fonts are easy to read and accessible by running through lighthouse in devtools

   <img src ="assets/images/11.JPG">